Submarine Hunting Kit Will Let MQ-8C Fire Scout Drone Helicopters Launch Sonobuoys

 It's not clear what type or types of sonobuoys the surrogate helicopter deployed during the test, or how many it dropped in total.
 Northrop Grumman has released concept art, seen at the top of this story, showing an MQ-8C carrying two dispenser pods, each with 24 cells, on a plank-type mounting system running through the center of the fuselage.
 However, a picture the company released from the October demonstration, seen below, indicates that the surrogate helicopter carried a single dispenser system under the central fuselage.

 Northrop Grumman did say the sonobuoys were "used to conduct a large area multistatic acoustic search."
 Ultra offers multiple types of multistatic acoustic sonobuoys with active or passive sonars.
-"Ultra makes about 90% of all the sonobuoys used in the West," Redman, the Northrop Grumman's Fire Scout Maritime Mission Expansion Lead, told Jane's in a subsequent interview.
+"Ultra makes about 90% of all the sonobuoys used in the West," Redman, the Northrop Grumman's Fire Scout Maritime Mission Expansion Lead, told Jane's

 Passive types have sensors to passively gather acoustic data, while active sonobuoys send out sonar "pings" to search for submarines and other objects of interest underwater.
 You can read more about how sonobuoys are employed in hunting for enemy submarines in this previous War Zone story.